 • Familiarity with clearing and settlement activities; and

 • Experience of interactions with Markets legal and wider business/risk/compliance colleagues.

 The candidate should also have:

-• Flexible and adaptable working style to react to changing priorities;
+• Flexible and adaptable working style to react to demanding workload and changing priorities;

 BNY Mellon is an Equal Employment Opportunity Employer.

 Organization: Legal Affairs-HR06241

 Requisition Number: 1915244